BramVan-Oosterhout/katacoda-scenarios/testFoswiki/step2.md

-Foswiki requires some prerequisites for Ubuntu, Apache andperl.
+Foswiki requires some prerequisites for Ubuntu, Apache and perl.

 A complete list is provided in the  [Installation guide (system requirements)](https://foswiki.org/System/InstallationGuide#SystemRequirements)